Weighing stars from birth to death: mass determination methods across the HRD: (Strongly) model-dependent methods

 For AGB stars there are further issues.
-The very cool atmospheres are dominated by molecules, and in particular the C/O ratio enters as an additional dimension in the problem of determining the stellar parameters \citep{decin:2012, vaneck:2017, shetye:2018} as well as the proper stellar evolution models \citep{weiss:2009,marigo:2017,wagstaff:2020}.
-Accurate determination of luminosity is also difficult because different physical effects can trick the observer towards the wrong measurement.
+Their very cool atmospheres are dominated by molecules, and in particular the C/O ratio enters as an additional dimension in the problem of determining the stellar parameters \citep{decin:2012, vaneck:2017, shetye:2018} as well as in the stellar evolution models \citep{weiss:2009,marigo:2017,wagstaff:2020}.
+The accurate determination of luminosities is also difficult because different physical effects can trick the observer towards the wrong measurement.
 For example, high-amplitude pulsations or huge convection cells in the photospheres of stars with extended convective envelopes cause big variations in their brightness \citep{chiavassa:2011,xu:2019}.
-Moreover, mass loss becomes more significant when stars evolve to lower effective temperature and higher luminosities and the material that they expel can absorb stellar light making stars appear fainter.
+Moreover, mass loss becomes more significant when stars evolve to lower effective temperatures and higher luminosities and the material that they expel can absorb stellar light making stars appear fainter.
 Last but not least, stars evolved to giants can be observed at far away distances, but then their parallaxes are small and comparable, in some cases, with the angular diameter of a typical AGB star \citep{mennesson:2002}.
 The surface brightness fluctuations mentioned before can also trigger photocenter fluctuations that complicate astrometric measurements.

-The intrinsic difficulty of mass determination from HRD fitting can be to a good extent circumvented for RGB and early-AGB stars thanks to a combination of asteroseismology (Sect.~\ref{sec:gbm}), which allowed to determine an accurate mass scale for these stars, and spectroscopic and/or statistical methods trained on stars with asteroseismic measurements (Sect.~\ref{sec:specabund} and \ref{sec:spectroscopic}).
+The intrinsic difficulty of mass determination from HRD fitting can to a good extent be circumvented for RGB and early-AGB stars thanks to a combination of asteroseismology (Sect.~\ref{sec:gbm}) and spectroscopic and/or statistical methods trained on stars with asteroseismic measurements (Sect.~\ref{sec:specabund} and \ref{sec:spectroscopic}).
 For stars higher on the AGB the situation is more difficult as recourse to asteroseismology is not possible.